 Attendance is absolutely required and vital to your success, and TC has a strict attendance policy.
-Attendance in a hybrid class means that you are attending class in-person AND completing assignments in Moodle each week.
-I take attendance at the beginning of class, and Moodle keeps a detailed log of all your activity in the course.
-Anyone who misses more than four class meetings OR has not submitted any work in Moodle for more than two weeks will be dropped from the course.
+Attendance in an online class means that you are logging in and completing assignments each week.
+Moodle keeps a detailed log of all your activity in the course.
+Anyone who has not logged into AND completed assignments for more than one week will be dropped from the course.
 Being dropped from a course may negatively impact your financial aid.

 Please note that the only "excused absences" that TC recognizes are active military duty and religious holy days.
 If something is happening in your life that is causing you to miss assignments or keeping you from logging in to class, please reach out to me as soon as possible so that we can come up with a game plan.
-If you know ahead of time that you will need to miss a class, please notify me (phone or email) so I will know not to expect you.
-Check with a classmate to get notes and missed work.